-I’ve been really into peanut butter lately.
-I don’t know if it’s the nostalgic feeling of childhood or the fact that it’s just so yummy (very technical word choice!), but adding a little bit (or a lot) of peanut butter to my recipes just hits the spot.
+We’ve been really into peanut butter lately.
+We don’t know if it’s the nostalgic feeling of childhood or the fact that it’s just so yummy (very technical word choice!), but adding a little bit (or a lot) of peanut butter to our recipes just hits the spot.

-For a long time I was peanut butter-phobic.
-Back in the “fat-free” days, foods like peanut butter and other nuts and nut butters had no place in meal plans I designed for my clients or myself.
-Fortunately I know better now and have plenty of scientific evidence to back me up.
+For a long time we were peanut butter-phobic.
+Back in the “fat-free” days, foods like peanut butter and other nuts and nut butters had no place in meal plans we designed for our clients.
+Fortunately, we know better now and have plenty of scientific evidence to back us up.
 Nuts and nut butters absolutely have a place in a clean eating world.
-Their blend of carb, protein, healthy fats, and fiber make them a very well-balanced food.
+Their blend of carbs, protein, healthy fats, and fiber make them a very well-balanced food.
 They are heart-healthy and can help you stay fuller for longer, which will help you achieve your weight management goals.
 Yes, the calorie count is pretty high, with 1 tbs. of nut butter clocking in at 90 calories, so make sure to measure it out and enjoy.

-This lead me to my recipe – flourless peanut butter cookies.
-I was watching Unique Sweets on the Cooking Channel the other night and the episode was all about peanut butter.
-They featured a flourless, vegan PB cookie and I thought, “I can do that!”
-Of course I made a few tweaks to their recipe.
-Instead of granulated sugar, I used date sugar (a new find that I am experimenting with – more recipes coming).
-I didn’t have plain peanut butter in the house, so I used the White Chocolate Wonderful from Peanut Butter & Co.
-After the first batch came out I thought, let’s jazz up the second batch with chocolate (what pairs better with PB than chocolate?).
-I found some delicious chocolate truffles in the pantry, sliced them up and placed a piece in the center of the cookie.
+A recent episode of Unique Sweets on the Cooking Channel was all about peanut butter.
+They featured a flourless, vegan PB cookie and we thought, “We can do that!”.
+Of course we made a few tweaks to their recipe.
+Instead of granulated sugar, we used coconut sugar.
+We didn’t have plain peanut butter in the house, so we used the White Chocolate Wonderful from Peanut Butter & Co.
+Bonus – you can eat the batter because there’s no raw eggs in it!
+After the first batch came out, we thought to jazz up the second batch with chocolate (what pairs better with PB than chocolate?).
+We found some delicious chocolate truffles in the pantry, sliced them up and placed a piece in the center of the cookie.
 Another delicious result.
-The final batch I decided to crack a hint of sea salt over the top for a little sweet-n-salty combination.
+For the final batch, we decided to crack a hint of sea salt over the top for a little sweet-n-salty combination.
 Mmmmm.
 Here’s the recipe.
-I hope you enjoy them.
+We hope you enjoy them.